 Reviewing your Amazon data

-There are three major ways to review your Amazon data:
+There are three major ways to access and review your Amazon data:

 You will most likely want to focus on some standard data categories to track your brand’s performance on Amazon.
 These probably include Orders and Sales, Inventory, Product Performance, Fulfillment, and Returns.